ziminl/grad/README.md

 # grad

-instagram issue and trend channel automation bot with py
+instagram issue and trend reels channel automation bot with py

 1. download by input link.
 2. upload to insta or yt~
 3. (add watermark)
-4. idk
+4. add some advertizement things. auto reply in reels or auto send and reply message.